mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The central shaft of the palace contains the
-Imperial Gardens and aquarium, each of which are approximately 400 metres deep and contain flora and fauna from places throughout the Imperium.
+Imperial Gardens and aquarium, each of which are approximately 400 meters deep and contain flora and fauna from places throughout the Imperium.
-Along the equator is a 25-metre wide promenade that encircles the entire palace sphere.
+Along the equator is a 25-meter wide promenade that encircles the entire palace sphere.
 The promenade has walkways, a tram and a narrow highway for small vehicles.
 Its inner wall is adorned with scenes